McCabe says ‘it’s possible’ Trump’s a Russian asset

 Former FBI Deputy Director Andrew McCabe said in an interview Tuesday that he believes it is possible that President Trump is a Russian asset and thinks “that’s why we started our investigation.”

-McCabe has said in the past that the FBI had a good reason to open up a counterintelligence investigation into whether Trump was working with Russia and a possible national security threat.
+McCabe has said in the past that the FBI had a good reason to launch a counterintelligence investigation into whether Trump was working with Russia and was a possible national security threat.

-The former official was on CNN’s "Anderson Cooper 360" when he was asked if he believes Trump may still be a Russian asset.
-He said he’s "anxious" to see the conclusion of special prosecutor Robert Mueller’s investigation.
+The former official was asked on CNN’s "Anderson Cooper 360" if he believes Trump may still be a Russian asset.
+He said he’s "anxious" to see the conclusion of Special Prosecutor Robert Mueller’s investigation.

+Kellyanne Conway, the White House counselor, told the network that McCabe's comment is "hardly [worth] dignifying with a response."

-He was also asked if he believes Trump is fit to serve and said it is not up to him to make the determination.
+McCabe was also asked if he believes Trump is fit to serve.
+He said it was not up to him to make the determination.

-McCabe told CBS News’s “60 Minutes that he met with investigators after ex-FBI Director James Comey’s firing.
+On Sunday, McCabe told CBS News’ “60 Minutes" that he met with investigators after ex-FBI Director James Comey’s firing.

 "I was very concerned that I was able to put the Russia case on absolutely solid ground, in an indelible fashion,” McCabe said.
 "That were I removed quickly, or reassigned or fired, that the case could not be closed or vanish in the night without a trace."